ivankov97/DETask/README.md

    This creates the `countries` table and populates it with country names and flag URLs.

    ### 3. Run the dashboard

    ```bash
    python viz.py
    ```

-   This starts a Dash web application.
+   This starts the Dash web application.

    ### 4. Open the app in your browser

-   After starting the dashboard, hold **Ctrl** and click the IP address shown in the terminal (typically `http://127.0.0.1:8050`) to open the dashboard in your browser.
+   After starting the dashboard, hold **Ctrl** and click the IP address shown in the terminal
+   (typically `http://127.0.0.1:8050`) to open the dashboard in your browser.

 ---